 First and foremost, specializing in pediatric dentistry means extra time in residency.
 Most pediatric residency programs take 2-3 years after dental school and licensure as a dentist.
 Some candidates also opt to pursue board certification.
-Administered by the American Board of Pediatric Dentists, board certification provides an additional level of verification that you are a leader in your field, prepared for even the most challenging needs of any pediatric patient.
+Administered by the American Board of Pediatric Dentists, board certification provides an additional verification level that you are a leader in your field, prepared for even the most challenging pediatric patient needs.

 Why Take the Extra Time to Become a Pediatric Dentist?

 It is possible to incorporate children into any family dental setting.
-Dental school will have given you the fundamentals to care for patients of all ages.
+Dental school will give you the fundamentals to care for patients of all ages.
 So why bother going through the extra years of residency and possibly even pursuing board certification?

-Becoming a dentist with specialized education in pediatrics will give you more options for treating young patients.
-You’ll be versed in techniques and treatments general dentists can’t legally include in their scope of practice.
+Becoming a dentist specializing in pediatrics will give you more options for treating young patients.
+You’ll be versed in techniques and treatments that general dentists can’t legally include in their scope of practice.

 For one thing, pediatric dentists have the skills and education to provide pharmacological anxiety management for high-need patients.
 Pediatric sedation for dental procedures takes a high level of specialized knowledge and proficiency.
-Sedation can become risky for young children in some situations, so it’s essential that providers have the necessary tools to ensure efficacy and safety for pediatric sedation.
+Sedation can become risky for young children in some situations, so providers must have the necessary tools to ensure efficacy and safety for pediatric sedation.

 Furthermore, specialization in pediatric dentistry will allow you to treat complex pediatric cases that general dentists may not be equipped to handle.
-Pediatric dentists require extra training in navigating the needs of children with conditions like down syndrome, cerebral palsy, and extreme dental anxiety.
-As a pediatric dentist, you’ll be uniquely qualified to give great dental experiences to the kids who need it most.
+Pediatric dentists require extra training in navigating the needs of children with conditions like Down syndrome, cerebral palsy, and extreme dental anxiety.
+As a pediatric dentist, you’ll be uniquely qualified to give superior dental experiences to the kids who need it most.

 Essential Technical Skills for Pediatric Dentists

 At first glance, pediatric dentists perform the same services as general practitioners, just on smaller patients.
-However, there are some technical skills that are required for pediatric dentists.
+However, some technical skills are required for pediatric dentists.

 1. Anxiety Management:

-Not only will you need to know how to help patients stay calm and compliant in the chair, but you’ll also need to help scared or stressed parents at the same time!
-One of the biggest sources of childhood dental fear comes from parents, older siblings, and caretakers sharing their anxiety.
+Not only will you need to know how to help patients stay calm and compliant in the chair, but you’ll also need to simultaneously help scared or stressed parents!
+One of the most significant sources of childhood dental fear comes from parents, older siblings, and caretakers sharing their anxiety.
 Juggling the emotional support needs of the kid in the chair and their well-meaning escorts takes a special level of emotional competency.

-To hone these skills, it might be worth your time to consult with a counselor or mental health professional who helps high anxiety children.
-Mastering the best strategies and knowing when to use them will benefit your patients and make your days as a pediatric dentist go much smoother.
+To hone these skills, consulting with a counselor or mental health professional who helps high-anxiety children might be worth your time.
+Mastering the best strategies and knowing when to use them will benefit your patients and make your days as a pediatric dentist much smoother.

 Pediatric cases can be complicated, especially if the child has other medical or behavioral issues.
 You may need to change your plan at a moment’s notice and be ready to end an appointment early if a kid is having an off day.
-Being able to solve problems and adapt to changes in the moment can truly set you apart as a pediatric dentist.
+Solving problems and adapting to changes in the moment can truly set you apart as a pediatric dentist.

 3. Manual Dexterity: